cmu-phil/py-tetrad/pytetrad/R/README.md

 We have worked out these instructions using RStudio on a Mac; we will test on other platforms soon.

+These algorithms output graphs in the PCALG general graph format.
+For the PCALG general graph format, see the docs for FCI in the PCALG package:

+* 0 means NO endpoint
+* 1 means CIRCLE endpoint (-o)
+* 2 means ARROW endpoint (->)
+* 3 means TAIL endpoint (--)

+So for X-->Y, the output matrix G, where the index of X is i and the index of Y is j, would have G[j][i] = 3 and G[i][j] = 2.

 There are currently several steps need to do the installation.
 (The instructions will hopefully simplify in the future.)

 #### (1) Install a Java JDK. the minimal version for this install is 1.8 (version 8).